neondatabase/website/content/docs/guides/wundergraph.md

 code .
 ```

-3. Once the project is cloned, run the following commands in your project directory:
+3. After the project is cloned, run the following commands in your project directory:

    ```bash
    npm install && npm run dev